-As Russia begins drafting young men, some fear ending up on Ukraine’s front lines
+As Russia drafts young men, some fear ending up on Ukraine’s front line

 “The decision to join the military must be conscious,” Olga Golovina, head of the Committee of Soldiers’ Mothers in Novosibirsk region, told local media.
 “To do this, the person must be formed both mentally and morally.
 Then people will not be driven there under pressure.
 The army is a difficult experience, but a valuable one — if the conditions are right.”

-As recently as 2019, Putin pledged his intention to abolish military conscription, but the end date remains unclear.
-He has repeatedly made similar promises during his tenure but none has materialized.
+As recently as 2019, Putin pledged to abolish military conscription, but the end date remains unclear.
+He has repeatedly made similar promises during his tenure, but none have materialized.

 Under Russian law, men can refuse to join the military and seek alternative service — such as shifts at post offices, nursing homes and hospitals — for religious, ethical or political reasons.

-“Many people are scared that in actual wartime conditions, the law will not work, that the military will spit on the constitution and instead of granting them alternative service, will just immediately grab them at enlistment offices and send them right into the war zone,” the lawyer said.
-So far, he said, enlistment offices have continued to accept requests for alternative service.”
+“Many people are scared that in actual wartime conditions, the law will not work, that the military will spit on the constitution and, instead of granting them alternative service, will just immediately grab them at enlistment offices and send them right into the war zone,” the lawyer said.
+So far, he said, enlistment offices have continued to accept requests for alternative service.

 Many Russians also try to avoid the draft for health reasons and through deferments granted to university students.
 But enlistment offices do not always accept these reasons.